abhi-navz/campusNet/README.md

-#  CampusNet: Professional Networking Platform for Delhi University

-CampusNet is a dedicated professional networking platform — a **“LinkedIn for DU”** — designed exclusively for the **Delhi University community** including students, alumni, and faculty.
+#  CampusNet

-Its primary goal is to help users grow professionally, build academic and career connections, and provide a centralized digital hub for the DU network.
+CampusNet is a dedicated professional networking platform - Its primary goal is to help users grow professionally, build academic and career connections, and provide a centralized digital hub for the DU network.

 This repository contains the full source code for the **MERN-based** full-stack application:
 -  A RESTful API backend